 If you’ve ever pondered this question, you’re in the right place!

-Blackletter calligraphy has a rich history, and while this history is beyond the scope of what can be packed into this article, it does help to have a high-level understanding of what Blackletter calligraphy is at its core.
+Blackletter calligraphy has a rich history.
+While this history is beyond the scope of what can be packed into this article, it does help to have a high-level understanding of what Blackletter calligraphy is at its core.

 This understanding will help to make your journey more purposeful and help you learn to differentiate one style of Blackletter from another.